Some credit cards simply charge you interest for using their product. Others offer incentives in the form of credit card rewards.

 Credit card rewards come in different forms, but they all provide a benefit for using your card more.
 The value of the rewards you earn and the types of purchases that earn rewards can vary by credit card.

 Types of Credit Card Rewards

-Cash rewards are the most straightforward and easiest to use.
-However, cash rewards cards don't always pay you in cash.
-Some programs only allow you to redeem your cash rewards as a credit to your account (note these credits don't typically count as payment on your account).
+Cash rewards are the most straightforward and easiest to use, but they don't always result in cold, hard dollars in your hand.
+Some programs allow you to redeem your cash rewards only as a credit to your account.

 Tiered vs. Flat Rewards